rotationalio/rotational.io/content/en/blog/2022-12-05-go-serialization-formats.md

 date: "2022-12-05T10:27:11-05:00"
 draft: false
 image: img/blog/serialization.png
-author: Daniel Sollis & Danielle Maxwell
+author: Danielle Maxwell
+authors:
+  - Danielle Maxwell
+  - Daniel Sollis
 category: "Serialization"
 photo_credit: Photo by Rickie-Tom Schünemann on Unsplash
 description: "In this post we’ll go over a few important serialization formats along with their pros and cons to help you determine the best choice for your situation."